Three-point correlation functions in the $\mathfrak{sl}_3$ Toda theory I: Reflection coefficients: Path decomposition and a reflection principle

 It is also non-negative inside $\bm m+\mathcal{C}$: indeed note that $\partial_{1,\cdots,k}h^{\bm m}$ is given by We also stress that $\partial_{1,\cdots,r}h^\M$ represents the probability density function of the random variable $\M$.

 In this context it is very natural to introduce the process whose law is that of $\X$ killed when exiting the Weyl chamber $\M+\mathcal{C}$.
-For this purpose we define
+For this purpose we introduce the reflection group $W^\M$ generated by the reflections centered at $\M$, that is and define accordingly

 which vanishes on the boundary of $\M+\mathcal{C}$.
-Here we have considered the reflection group $W^\M$ generated by the reflections centered at $\M$, that is For diffusion processes, the reflection principle takes the following form, which generalizes the well-known property of the one-dimensional Brownian motion. \begin{proposition} Let $\M\in\V$ and assume that the law of the diffusion process $\X$ is invariant under the action of the reflection group centered at $\M$:
+For diffusion processes, the reflection principle takes the following form, which generalizes the well-known property of the one-dimensional Brownian motion. \begin{proposition} Let $\M\in\V$ and assume that the law of a diffusion process $\X$ is invariant under the action of the reflection group centered at $\M$:

 Then the transition probabilities of the process $\X$ killed when exiting the Weyl chamber $\M+\mathcal{C}$ are given by $\bm p^\M_t(x,y)$. \end{proposition} \begin{proof} For the sake of completeness, we reproduce the argument of~\cite[Theorem 1]{GZ92} and~\cite[Theorem 5]{Gr99}.
 Let us consider all paths from $sx$ to $y$ where $s$ ranges over $W^\M$.
 Then to any path which hits the boundary of a Weyl chamber, we can associate another path obtained by reflecting, across the boundary component being hit, the initial path before having reached the boundary of the Weyl chamber.
 The assumption made on the process shows that both have same probability to occur, so these probabilities cancel out in the alternating sum~\eqref{equ:stop_proc}.
 The only remaining term is given by the probability that a path never crosses the boundary of a Weyl chamber, or put differently that the process goes from $x$ to $y$ without exiting the Weyl chamber. \end{proof} This formula can also be found \emph{e.g.} in~\cite[Equation (5.1)]{BBOc} in the case where the underlying process is a Brownian motion.
 The assumption made on the process implies that it is reflectable in the sense of~\cite{Gr99}.